cobexer/jquery-router-plugin/readme.md

 # jquery router plugin
-This plugin handles routes for both hash and push state.
+This plugin handles routes for push state with a simple api and deterministic route ordering.

-Why?
-Why another routing plugin?
-Because i couldn't find one that handles both hash and pushstate.

 ### How to add routes